+Walkthrough Example (VIM Metrics)
-1. Download and review descriptors from here:

-hackfest autoscale vimmetric nsd hackfest autoscale vimmetric vnfd docker service update --env-add OS\DEFAULT\GRANULARITY=60 osm\mon

-- 2. Onboard them! - 3.
-Make sure the 'public' network maps to a network your browser can reach, and 'mgmt' network is not mapped to a VIM network.
-Your VIM should have Ceilometer/Gnocchi installed. - 4.
-Make sure you MON container matches the metrics granularity of the underlying VIM

-- 4. Launch the NS, you will have a LB (HA Proxy) and a Web server (Apache). - 5.
-Visit the load balancer IP Address with your browser

-- 6. After a couple of minutes, visit the Prometheus TSDB GUI at OSM's IP address, port 9091. - 7.
-Validate that MON exporter "target" is properly connected at Status/Targets

-8. Back III Graph, type Jann\apa\atm\attent of 'osm\average\memory\utilization' and see if metrics are already there.
+- 1. Download and review descriptors from here: - a. webserver autoscale vimmetric nsd - b. webserver autoscale vimmetric vnfd - 2.
+Onboard them! - 3.
+Make sure you have a 'vnf-mgmt' network created at your vim and that your OSM is connected to it (do not confuse it with the public mgmt network) - 4.
+Launch the NS, you will have a LB (HA Proxy) and a Web server (Apache) - a. --config '{vld: [ {name: public\vld, vim-network-name: osm-ext} ] }' - 5.
+Visit the load balancer IP Address with your browser - 6.
+Visit the Prometheus TSDB GUI at OSM's IP address, port 9091 - 7.
+Validate that MON exporter "target" is properly connected at Status/Targets - 8.
+Back in 'Graph', type 'osm\cpu\utilization' or 'osm\average\memory\utilization' and see if metrics are already there.

-9. Metrics should appear like this:

-10. Now let's add the optional Grafana component to see metrics in a friendlier way
+Walkthrough Example (VIM Metrics)